-WWE Rumors: Huge Double-Turn To Take Place At ‘Hell In A Cell,’ Per Wrestling Observer
+WWE Rumors: Huge Double-Turn To Take Place At ‘Hell In A Cell,’ Per ‘Wrestling Observer’

 Unfortunately for WWE, the heel turn really didn’t go quite as planned.
 Instead of Becky being booed out of the building and Charlotte being cheered, the fans gave Lynch a huge ovation and sent her out as a bad girl who was also a fan favorite.

 The WWE fans loved seeing this new side of Becky and were thrilled that she was showing all this aggression.
-There were many who doubted if the heel turn was going to work because of the love that the fans have for Becky, and as reported by Wrestling Inc., Stone Cold Steve Austin thought the same thing.
+There were many who doubted if the heel turn was going to work because of the love that fans have for Becky, and as reported by Wrestling Inc., Stone Cold Steve Austin thought the same thing.

 “I love Charlotte as a heel.
 Becky, she’s a better babyface than heel, but she’s that fiery individual that people just really love, so I’m wondering if they’ll take her as a heel.”